springfall2008/batpred/docs/customisation.md

 The predicted output from the iBoost solar diverter model is returned in **predbat.iboost_best** and is populated in the 'iBoost' column of the [Predbat plan](predbat-plan-card.md).

-When you turn on predbat_iBoost_enable the following additional Home Assistant entities are created by Predbat:
+When you turn on predbat_iboost_enable the following additional Home Assistant entities are created by Predbat:

 - **switch.predbat_iboost_solar** When enabled assumes the solar diverter will use solar power to boost the hot water heating.